 At NUI Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

 Prior to joining NUI Galway, Lorraine worked as a

 researcher and lecturer at the University of Limerick where she was also

 involved in a number of collaborative research projects involving international

 and national based industry partners.

-research interests are open innovation, open business models, value networks,
+teaching and research interests are open innovation, open business models, value networks,

 agile methods, cloud computing and open source software.
 Over the past number of years, Lorraine has